Skip to content

 Set the owner and signer key

-On Polygon, you should keep the owner and signer keys different.
+On Polygon PoS, it is recommended that you keep the owner and signer keys different.

-• Signer — the address that signs the checkpoint transactions.
-The recommendation is to keep at least 1 ETH on the signer address.
+• Signer: The address that signs the checkpoint transactions.
+It is advisable to keep at least 1 ETH on the signer address.

-• Owner — the address that does the staking transactions.
-The recommendation is to keep the MATIC tokens on the owner address.
+• Owner: The address that does the staking transactions.
+It is advisable to keep the POL tokens on the owner address.

 Generate a Heimdall private key

-You must generate a Heimdall private key only on the validator machine.
-Do not generate a Heimdall private key on the sentry machine.
+The Heimdall private key must be generated only on the validator machine.
+Do not generate it on the sentry machine.

 To generate the private key, run: